Iron Reagan: 2014–2015: Spoiled Identity EP, Tyranny of Will and split EPs

 On January 7, 2014, Iron Reagan and death metal band Exhumed released a split EP entitled Exhumed/Iron Reagan on Tankcrimes.
 The first side of the record contained four tracks by Exhumed, while the second side contained four tracks by Iron Reagan.

 The band independently released their first extended play, Spoiled Identity EP, on April 1, 2014, as a free online download.
 The EP featured 13 tracks and was under five minutes in total length.
 A 2015 limited edition re-release on vinyl included two bonus tracks.

-Iron Reagan signed onto Relapse Records and released their second full-length studio album on September 16, 2014.
-The Tyranny of Will received generally better reviews than their previous studio album.
-Like that album, this one was also produced by Phil Hall.
+Iron Reagan signed onto Relapse Records with and released their second full-length studio album, The Tyranny of Will, on September 16, 2014.
+The album would be produced by Phil Hall.

 In 2015, Iron Reagan released another split EP, this time with Toxic Shock through Reflections Records.
 The first side of the record featured three tracks by Iron Reagan and the second side featured three tracks by Toxic Shock.

 2016–present: Crossover Ministry

-The band began recording of their third full-length album in summer 2016.
-The album was announced through Relapse and was released on February 3, 2017.
-It received positive reviews on release.
-Exclaim! gave the album and 8 out of 10 and stated in their review, "Overall though, Crossover Ministry is a well-made crossover thrash album that's sure to be a hit with fans of the genre, and could be the selling point for people just getting into it."
-As with the previous releases, Phil Hall produced the album.
+The band began recording of their third full-length album, Crossover Ministry, in summer 2016.
+The album was announced through Relapse and was released on February 3, 2017, to positive acclaim.
+Exclaim! gave the album and 8 out of 10, stating in their review: "Overall though, Crossover Ministry is a well-made crossover thrash album that's sure to be a hit with fans of the genre and could be the selling point for people just getting into it."

 On January 14, 2020, it was announced the band had parted ways with bassist Rob Skotis over sexual misconduct allegations.